 Fabian Basciani, VP Technical Lead, Equity Trading Technology, and Gleb Ivanov, Equity Trading Tech and Data Science UI Team lead, discuss the many challenges J.P Morgan has faced with DevOps.

-“We decided this needs to change and…we will move in a more agile DevOps world and environment and that was very frightening because this is how we felt…people are lucky to keep the cars on the road and now we’re talking of incremental change and increasing velocity.”
+“We decided this needs to change and… we need to move into a more Agile/DevOps environment but that might be challenging… people are lucky to keep the cars on the road and now we’re talking of incremental change and increasing velocity.”

-Basciani describes that facing the challenges of moving into an agile DevOps world is frightening as it seems unclear as to where to start.
-As a solution their management introduced them to a principle called the “sphere of influence”.
+Basciani describes that facing the challenges of moving into an agile DevOps world can be daunting as it seems unclear as to where to start.
+As a solution, their management introduced them to a principle called the “sphere of influence”.

 The second challenge they were faced with concerned tools.
 Ivanov explained: “tools are critical, because if they are not fit for purpose and people are forced to use them,” many issues arise.